Greetings Lexington Community,

 The Mary Dailey Award Recipients:

-Congratulations Maliyah, Marcus, Matthew, and Natalie!
+Congratulations Joshua, Madison, Matteo, and Sarah!
 You truly exemplify what it means to be Little Leaguers.

 If you are interested in learning more about volunteer opportunities, please email us at [email protected].
 We are always looking for fresh ideas and support to continue making this a great experience for our kids.

-· Our generous sponsors who support us every year
+· Our generous sponsors who support us year after year

-· The Lexington Recreation Dept and DPW who worked with us to develop protocols and procedures to give us a safe environment to play the games
+· The Lexington Recreation Dept, Board of Health, and DPW who worked with us to develop protocols and procedures to give us a safe environment to play the games

 President, Lexington Little League